functionland/box-pcb/README.md

 Feedback is greatly appreciated for improvements of the design.

 - DevKIT is a scaled down porotype of the BOX.
+- Grid part 1 and 2 form the whole grid, where part 1 houses 3 towers, including the MainHub.
+- MainHub acts as a control tower and dockingstation.
+Houses a Raspberry Pi Zero Wireless.
 - Tower1 (FuLa Tower) is the tower with Raspberry Pi Compute Module 4 and 2 slots for Framework modules.

 File upload: